danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-14-protocol-array-extensions.md

 }
 ```

-Even better!
+That's better!
 You can now use this extensions for every person collection you may
 stumble upon:

 ```swift
 let matchingFriends = person.friends.matching("peter")
 ```

-...or CAN YOU?

-NO.

-YOU.

-CAN'T!

-Since `Person` is a protocol and not a concrete type, the code above won't work!
+...or can you?
+Turns out...you can't.
+Since `Person` is a protocol and not a concrete
+type, the code above won't work!
 If you try it, it will fail with this error:

 ```
 Using 'Person' as a concrete type conforming to protocol 'Person' is not supported
 ```

-This does not happen if I perform the same operation on an array that contains a
-type that implements `Person`, e.g.:
+This doesn't happen for collections that contain types that implement `Person`, for
+instance:

 ```swift
 struct PersonStruct: Person {